 It is encouraged to eat more fibre to prevent and ease constipation.

-Taking Duphalac (lactulose) will not directly affect your hormone contraception.
-However, taking too much Duphalac or taking it too often can lead to diarrhoea.
+Taking lactulose will not directly affect your hormone contraception.
+However, taking too much lactulose syrup or taking it too often can lead to diarrhoea.
 If you experience severe or consistent diarrhoea over 24 hours, your contraception may be affect.

 You should check the leaflet of your contraceptive pill if you suffer with ongoing diarrhoea, and use other forms of contraceptive (such as condoms) to prevent unwanted pregnancies.

-There are no known problems taking Duphalac with other medications, but you should always tell your doctor or pharmacist if you are on additional medication including supplements or herbal remedies.
+There are no known problems taking lactulose with other medications, but you should always tell your doctor or pharmacist if you are on additional medication including supplements or herbal remedies.

 Our medical team can help you find the most suitable treatments for weight loss.